B-Boy superstars in Hawaiʻi’s own backyard

 “I have more of a dancer background.
 I started breakdancing probably towards the end of my classical career; I guess you could say my competitive dancing began then,” revealed Ash.
 “So, like, I didn’t start breaking until, like, probably 15 years ago.
 I wouldn’t say that I’m part of the scene, not like Eugene.
 I’m a dancer, like, a hip-hop dancer.”

-Both Yu and Ash create choreography.
+Both Yu and Ash create choreography were part of breakdancing crew together known as the Infamous Zebra Mob or IZM for short.
 One was trained in school while the other was trained on the streets and in gyms.

 Yu and Ash did confess that sometimes breakdancers do have “beef” with other dancers and do compete to resolve the issue, like in movies.
 They said it’s a great way to deal with frustration and aggression.